FDA approved for more than 25 years

 Published 10/28/2024

-Not everyone has the genes required to grow Rapunzel hair, but hair shouldn’t just stop growing for no reason.
-Here, we’ll talk about factors that influence hair growth, including the hair growth cycle, certain risk factors and conditions for stunted hair growth, and what you can do about it.
+Not everyone has the genes required to grow ultra-long hair, but hair shouldn’t just stop growing for no reason.
+Here, we’ll talk about factors that influence hair growth, including the hair growth cycle, certain risk factors for stunted hair growth, and what you can do about it.

-Before we talk about specific reasons your hair stopped going, we need to talk about the hair growth cycle, which largely influences when and for how long hair grows.
-Here’s an overview of the hair growth cycle.
+Before we talk about specific reasons your hair stopped growing, we need to talk about the hair growth cycle, which largely influences when and for how long hair grows.

 During this phase, hair is actively growing.
-The growth phase lasts between two to six years, and at any given time, 85 and 90 percent of your hair follicles are in this phase.
+The growth phase lasts between two and six years, and at any given time, 85 to 90 percent of your hair follicles are in this phase.

 Some people may have longer anagen phases than others.